 - 1 cup (120 g) dried cranberries or raisins (optional)

 1 Preheat oven, prepare loaf pans, drain zucchini of excess moisture: Preheat the oven to 350°F (175°C).
 Butter two 5 by 9 inch loaf pans.
 Place the grated zucchini in a sieve or colander over a bowl to drain any excess moisture.

 3 Whisk together sugar, eggs, vanilla, salt, zucchini, butter: In another large bowl, whisk together the sugar, eggs, vanilla extract, and salt (omit salt if using salted butter).
 Stir in the grated zucchini and then the melted butter.

-3 Sprinkle baking soda and salt over the mixture and stir it in.
-Add the flour, a third at a time, to the sugar egg zucchini mixture, stirring after each incorporation.
-Sprinkle in the cinnamon and nutmeg over the batter and mix.
+4 Add dry ingredients to wet: Add the flour mixture, a third at a time, to the sugar egg zucchini mixture, stirring after each incorporation.
 Fold in the nuts and dried cranberries or raisins if using.

 5 Put batter into loaf pans and bake: Divide the batter equally between the loaf pans.
-Bake for 55 minutes (check for doneness at 50 minutes) or until a wooden pick inserted in to the center comes out clean.
+Bake for 50 minutes at 350°F (175°C) or until a tester inserted into the center comes out clean.
 Cool in pans for 10 minutes.
 Turn out onto wire racks to cool thoroughly.